The Humboldt County jail.

 Officials are hopeful they have the COVID-19 outbreak at the Humboldt County jail contained.

-Humboldt County Sheriff’s Office spokesperson Samantha Karges said in an email to the Journal
+Sheriff's Office spokesperson Samantha Karges told the Journal

 to require unvaccinated employees to undergo weekly testing for the virus.

 he believes about half of correctional officers are fully vaccinated.